FotonUniversal/FotonSandbox/README.md

 # Foton: SandBox
-somo libraries like base64 and lz4 isnt updated
+some libraries like base64 and lz4 isnt updated